w3c/wai-media-guide/transcripts.md

 Basic transcripts include all speech and other relevant non-speech sound, such as this-good-example.

-Descriptive transcripts also include audio description.
+Descriptive transcripts also include description of the vidual information.

-Optionally, transcripts can include: time stamps, headings, links, and other information to make the transcripts more useful.
+Transcripts **can** include: time stamps, headings, links, and other information to make the transcripts more useful.

 ## How Transcripts are Formatted